• Home

 Accent marks (or diacritical marks) are used to put stress into the pronunciation or to indicate a particular sound for vowels such as “a” or “e”.
 For instance, the accent on the first “a” of the Spanish word sábado means that there is stress on the first syllable.
 Accent marks are also used to distinguish certain words from similar ones without diacritical marks, like in the case of résumé and resume.

-You can either use a keyboard shortcut to quickly type the letter ‘a’ with accent, or depending on the application, insert it using a built-in symbol insertion tool.
-If all else fails, you can simply copy the letter A with accent from this article and paste it to your document.
+You can either use a keyboard shortcut to quickly type the letter A with accent, or depending on the application, insert it using a built-in symbol insertion tool.
+If all else fails, you can simply copy the letter from this article and paste it to your document.

 Each accented A letter has its own unique keyboard shortcut or alt code.
-For example, to type the small ‘a’ with grave accent, you can use Alt + 0224, and to type the small ‘a’ with acute accent, you can use Alt + 0225.
+For example, to type the small ‘a’ with grave, you can use Alt + 0224, and to type the small ‘a’ with acute, you can use Alt + 0225.

 Character Name Alt Code